 - Though the Request Stats Report can be filtered by scenario and location, it will nonetheless still not display more than 100 labels.

-- A multi test may contain up to 300 labels before aggregating them, but the underlying scenarios that make up the multi test are still limited to 100 unique labels each.
+- A multi-test can contain up to 300 labels before aggregating them.
+The underlying scenarios that make up the multi-test are still limited to 100 unique labels each.